Staff Council at Indiana University Southeast New Albany, Indiana

 - to promote the development and adoption of policies which will aid in retaining highly-qualified personnel,

-For the purpose of the IU Southeast Staff Council organization, the term "staff" shall mean appointed staff whose functional classification is non-academic.
+For the purpose of the IUS Staff Council organization, the term "non-academic staff" shall mean: the clerical, technical, and service maintenance employees who are not elsewhere represented.
+These are employees whose functional classifications are CL, TE, LE and SM.
+Appointed staff whose functional classification is non-academic.
 (By action of the Board of Trustees [July, 1981, the Office of the President has the authority to designate specific staff positions as ineligible for representation on the Staff Council.)

 The Staff Council shall be drawn from the wide range of administrative areas and shall be chosen to represent the many facets of the University's operation.
 There shall be no less than 12 and no more than 36 members of the Council.

 - Eligibility for Voting.
 All appointed staff as defined in Sec.
 II on active duty status on this campus on the date designated as opening date for nomination of candidates and who shall not have terminated employment prior to the date of election may vote for representatives.

 - Eligibility for Elected Membership on the Staff Council.
 All appointed staff on the campus who have been on appointment status for six months or more immediately prior to the election starting term of July 1 shall be eligible for nomination and election.
 The Personnel Office shall provide a list of all appointed staff -by the following administrative areas: 1) Academic Affairs 2) Administrative Affairs 3) Enrollment Management and Student Affairs 4) Executive Management and UITS 5) University Advancement.